bluebanquise/bluebanquise/tutorials/docs/servers_farm_deployment.md

   * Pros:
     * Light installer
   * Cons:
-    * Lack of documentation on preseed
+    * Lack of documentation
     * Some missing key features in preseed autoinstall (like support for multiple NICs, you need to manually define wich one to use)
 * OpenSuse Leap:
   * Pros:
     * Nice installer
     * Good documentation
   * Cons:
-    * XML
+    * XML not efficient for configuration file
     * Need to manage some 2 part install (install and post-install)

 ### Ubuntu 20.04 and 22.04